sbamboo/dumb/README.md

 `PRES`<br>
 Prints the content of RESULT converted to ASCII to the interpriter.

+`PREE`<br>
+Prints the content of RESULT converted to ASCII to the interpriter, but no newline at end.

 `LRES Px00`<br>
 Returns the length of the RESULT to Px00/INDEX.0 in stack.